You are here

 Inkjet-Printed Tool Enables Sensitive Diagnostic Testing in Point-of-Care Settings

-New portable platform can show results in as few as 15 minutes, allowing for rapid and sensitive diagnostic testing in resource-limited settings
+New portable platform can show results in 15 minutes, allowing for rapid and sensitive diagnostic testing in resource-limited settings

 Biomedical engineers at Duke University have created a portable diagnostic tool that can detect telltale markers of disease as accurately as the most sensitive tests on the market, while cutting the wait time for results from hours or even days to 15 minutes.